AlbrechtL/welle.io/README.md

 #### macOS

-The CMake build is tested on the macOS 14, 15 and 26 GitHub-hosted runners.
+The CMake build is tested on the macOS 14, 15 and 26 GitHub-hosted runners for both Apple Silicon (ARM64) and Intel (AMD64/x86_64).
 Install the build dependencies with [Homebrew](https://brew.sh/):

 ```
 brew install cmake ninja qt fftw faad2 mpg123 lame librtlsdr dylibbundler